Washington Rep. Pramila Jayapal endorses Bernie Sanders for president

-Rep. Pramila Jayapal said on Sunday she is endorsing Sen. Bernie Sanders for president.
-Jayapal, an emerging leader of the Democratic party’s liberal wing, tweeted “Bernie has the bold passion, authenticity & clarity that working people across this country desperately need.”
+Rep. Pramila Jayapal said Sunday she is endorsing Sen. Bernie Sanders for president.
+Jayapal, an emerging leader of the Democratic Party’s liberal wing, tweeted “Bernie has the bold passion, authenticity & clarity that working people across this country desperately need.”

-Jayapal represents Washington’s 7th Congressional district, which includes most of Seattle and surrounding communities.
+Jayapal represents Washington’s 7th congressional district, which includes most of Seattle and surrounding communities.
 She’s also the co-chair of the Congressional Progressive Caucus.

-Jayapal told The Washington Post she will be named national health policy chair for Sanders’ campaign, as well as Washington state chair.
-The Post described the endorsement as a blow to Sen. Elizabeth Warren, who is seeking support from women as she, Sanders and other candidates vie for the Democratic presidential nomination.
+Jayapal said in a press release she will be named national health policy chair for Sanders’ campaign, as well as Washington state chair.
+The endorsement is seen as a blow to Sen. Elizabeth Warren, who is seeking support from women as she, Sanders and other candidates vie for the Democratic presidential nomination.

+Jayapal is expected to speak and introduce Sanders on Monday at a campaign rally in Des Moines, Iowa.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.